Ocampo, Camarines Sur: Isarog Agta Language

 In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
 One of these languages in the Isarog Agta language which has an estimated speaker of 5 people in the year 2000.
 The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
 If the remaining 150 people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of 1 to 2 decades.

 The Isarog Agta people live within the circumference of Mount Isarog, though only 5 of them still know their indigenous language.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification, but have distinct language and belief systems unique to their own culture and heritage.

 Religion

 The religious groups in the locality are: Roman Catholic, Seventh Day Adventist, The Church of Jesus Christ of Latter Day Saints, Jehovah's Witnesses, Iglesia Ni Cristo, Word International Ministries and other groups of Born-Again Christians.

 Economy

 Commercial establishments include internet shops, bank, pawnshops, hardware stores, groceries, drug stores, eateries, computer shops, bakeries, motorcycle dealers, agri-dealers, gas stations and several ricemills.
 Various businesses are sprouting.

 Local products include palay, corn, root crops, sugarcane, coconut, and vegetables.
 Livestock and poultry products are also available.

 CASURECO IV supplies power requirement in the town.

+Ocampo was formerly included in the Metro Naga area before the designation was discontinued in 2017.